piyushag-aws/uber-infra/README.md

     * More secure and adopt best pratices by default.
     * High availability and realiability.
   * **Cons**
     * There would be recurring cost for building custom data infrastructure.
-But this can be reduced with more optimized computer power as per the use cases.## ### **SQL vs No-SQL**
+But this can be reduced with more optimized computer power as per the use cases.##

+### **SQL vs No-SQL**
+* OLAP vs DynamoDB
+* Data Replication across SQL and No-SQL Models.

 ### **No information mentioned in papaer about on premsis computation**
  *  Few simple ML models can be deployed on premsis.
  *  Avoid queries always to cloud for dashboard metrics

 ### Others
 * Caching layer looks to be missing.